Santander UK: 2010–2024

-Santander has frequently been rated the worst bank for customer service in the United Kingdom, although by July 2011 had sought to improve, notably by returning call centre operations to the United Kingdom from India.
+Santander had frequently been rated the worst bank for customer service in the United Kingdom, although by July 2011 had sought to improve, notably by returning call centre operations to the United Kingdom from India.
 During 2011, the bank put aside £538m to cover claims from customers for the misselling of payment protection insurance (PPI).

 In December 2012, Santander reached an agreement to sell its store card business, which includes branded cards issued for retailers including Topshop, House of Fraser and Debenhams, to SAV Credit.
 The sale was completed on 13 May 2013, though Santander continued to service accounts on behalf of SAV Credit until 1 April 2014.

 During 2014, the bank considered an initial public offering (IPO), which was expected to be completed within two years.
 In November 2014, the chief executive of the Santander Group said that an IPO would not be forthcoming until market conditions improved.
 This view was repeated in July 2015.